organized-puns/gg.parse/c_sharp/readme.md

   - Add some more documentation, extend readme.
   - address all xxx

-    Rename try match by if match and remove the short hand >

     Add skip_until >> skip_until_eof_or >>>
         - add rule to tokenizer
         - add rule to parser